dat-ecosystem/dat/README.md

 Once we have our dat, run `dat share` to scan your files and sync them to the network.
 Share the link with your friend to instantly start downloading files.

 You can also try viewing your files online.
-Go to [datproject.org](https://datproject.org/explore) and enter your link to preview on the top right. *(Some users, including me when writing this, may have trouble connecting to datproject.org initially.
+Go to [datbase.org](https://datbase.org) and enter your link to preview on the top left. *(Some users, including me when writing this, may have trouble connecting to datbase.org initially.
 Don't be alarmed!
 It is something we are working on.
 Thanks.)*

 #### Bonus HTTP Demo